 Forensic scientists typically require a minimum of a bachelor's degree in a field related to physical science, biology, or forensic science.
 As part of their education, students have the option to specialize in various aspects of crime scene investigations, including but not limited to toxicology, drug analysis, or DNA examination.
 It can take up to 11 years to become a forensic scientist, so prepare for lots of schooling!

 Graduating high school is your first step to pursuing your dream job.
-Remember, forensic science is not just what you see on TV, it’s an extremely difficult job with a lot of competition, but although it will be a grueling road, it’ll pay off eventually.
+Remember, forensic science is not just what you see on TV; it’s an extremely difficult job with a lot of competition.
+Although it will be a gruelling road, it’ll pay off eventually.

 Before graduation, consider enrolling and specializing in AP science courses such as biology and chemistry.
 While not required for college admissions, the AP courses will provide you with a great foundation in science before you pursue your higher education.

 Before enrolling in a bachelor’s degree program, you may want to acquire an associate's degree in forensic science.
-This will allow you to apply to an entry-level forensic science position and apply your knowledge.
+This will allow you to apply your knowledge to an entry-level forensic science position.

 Miami Dade College (MDC) provides students with an associate degree in forensic science that also covers general science.
 This is a great chance to further develop your learning before applying to a bachelor’s program.